Blosc/caterva-scipy21/caterva_workshop.md

 ## Who we are?

 Caterva is an open source project that has been created by Aleix Alcacer, member of the Blosc Development Team.
 The leader and founder of this group is Francesc Alted, an open source enthusiast responsible of projects like PyTables or Blosc.
+Other members are Nathan Moinvaziri, who is making great strides in making C-Blosc and C-Blosc2 more secure, Oscar Guiñon, who collaborated in implementing the multidimensional blocks in Caterva, and Marta Iborra, who is working in Blosc2 Python API.

 +++ {"slideshow": {"slide_type": "slide"}}